akashkushwaha02/APIwiz-assignment/README.md

 - Change the sequence of node

 I have completed this assignment for that I have used HTML,CSS, JavaScript and A little JQuery.

+You can run this without any installation, I have used CDN for jquery